ZGorlock/YoutubeDownloader/README.md

 * ***blocked*** - A list of video ids that have not already been downloaded, but are also not queued for download.

 There are many examples of these processes in the file *./src/youtube/ChannelProcesses_Sample.java*.
 These are also the personal pre and post processes for my Channel configuration.
 If you did copy some of my Channels from *./channels-sample.json* then you should also copy the corresponding pre and post processes.

+### SponsorBlock Configuration:

+If you chose to use ***yt-dlp*** as the Youtube Downloader executable then you have the option to set up [SponsorBlock](https://sponsor.ajay.app/) as part of your configuration.
+SponsorBlock is able to automatically cut out unwanted parts from the Youtube videos you download, for example, sponsored sections, self promotions, intros, etc.

+You can set up a Global SponsorBlock configuration for the entire Channel Downloader or Downloader project, and you can also have custom SponsorBlock configurations for individual Channels.

+The Global and the Channel configuration are basically the same.
+To start, add a new "sponsorBlock" object to either *./conf.json* inside the "YoutubeChannelDownloader" or the "YoutubeDownloader" object, or for a Channel, to *./channels.json* inside the Channel object that you want to use SponsorBlock with.

+    "sponsorBlock": {
+    }

+You can add the following fields inside the "sponsorBlock" object.
+All fields are booleans (true or false).
+You only need to include the fields that you are setting to true, all other fields will be false by default.

+* ***enabled*** - Whether or not this SponsorBlock configuration should be active or not.
+* ***forceGlobally*** - *Only used for Global configurations.* Setting this to true will cause the Global configuration to be used in place of a specific Channel configuration, even if the Channel configuration is ***enabled***.
+* ***overrideGlobal*** - *Only used for Channel configurations.* Setting this to true will cause the specific Channel configuration to be used in place of the Global configuration, even if the Global configuration has ***forceGlobally***.
+* ***skipAll*** - Whether or not to skip all segments covered by SponsorBlock.
+* ***skipSponsor*** - Whether or not to skip sponsor segments.
+* ***skipIntro*** - Whether or not to skip intro segments.
+* ***skipOutro*** - Whether or not to skip outro segments.
+* ***skipSelfPromo*** - Whether or not to skip self promotion segments.
+* ***skipInteraction*** - Whether or not to skip interaction segments.
+* ***skipPreview*** - Whether or not to skip preview segments.
+* ***skipMusicOffTopic*** - Whether or not to skip off topic segments of music videos.

+You can see details about what each segment covers on the [Segment Categories](https://wiki.sponsor.ajay.app/index.php/Segment_Categories) page of the [SponsorBlock wiki](https://wiki.sponsor.ajay.app/index.php/Main_Page).

+If you have a Global configuration and a Channel configuration and both are enabled, it may get confusing about which configuration will be used.
+The following rules define the precedence of SponsorBlock configurations:

+* If only one of the configurations has ***enabled*** set to true then that configuration will be used.
+* If both configurations have ***enabled*** set to true, the Channel configuration will be used.
+* If both configurations have ***enabled*** set to true, but the Global configuration has ***forceGlobally*** set to true, then the Global configuration will be used.
+* If both configurations have ***enabled*** set to true, but the Channel configuration has ***overrideGlobal*** set to true, regardless of whether the Global configuration has ***forceGlobally*** set to true or not, then the Channel configuration will be used.

 ### Note about Updates: